moskadev/EverybodyThonk/README.md

 ### What's possible with this plugin?
 Actually, nothing.
 Soon, I'll add more options in a *config* like the possibility to :
-- change the *thonking*'s skin !
+- change the thonking head's skin
-- exclude a player from having the skin...
+- exclude a player from having the skin
 - And many more!